01 of 09

 As Seen on TV: Atlanta Restaurants on the Big Screen

 Atlantans aren’t the only ones who love their local restaurants—the folks at Food Network and Travel Channel do, too.
-As our culture evolved into one that’s willing travel for food, TV shows highlighting food gems all over the country premiered left and right, many of which feature Atlanta’s own hotspots.
+As our culture evolved into one that’s willing to travel for food, TV shows highlighting food gems all over the country premiered left and right, many of which feature Atlanta’s own hotspots and award-winning restaurants.

 Want to visit the places that have been made famous by TV?
 Click through the slideshow to see which shows put our local restaurants on America’s culinary map: